 The standard value of n is 14, as the average volatility over the previous 14 days is exposed by ATR, and it is thought that a 14-day period provides the most accurate outcomes.

-5 Steps to Calculate Average True Range in Excel
+How to Calculate Average True Range in Excel: 5 Steps

 Let’s assume we have a report on the Stock Price of “ABC” Company in our hand.
 This dataset includes the High, Low, and Close prices of this certain stock from 24 March 2021 to 26 April 2021.
 We’ve used Freeze Panes to accommodate the full picture of the dataset.